rozaqkurnia/laravel-aegyo/README.md

 * page article: page that show single article, can be access by click article title in article list

 ## Admin App (Dashboard)
 <p>Page for manage article and category data (CRUD operation).
 Page use Vue js and blade.
+The CRUD and Validation data accesed via api.
 To access this page user is required to register first and then login.
 A few features include:</p>

 <!-- UL -->
 * Form Validation